telerik/blazor-docs/knowledge-base/treelist-enable-checkbox-selection-only-edit-mode.md

 3. Handle the CUD (Create, Update, Delete) events to manage the visibility of the `TreeListCheckboxColumn`.
     - For [`Inline`]({%slug treelist-editing-inline%}) and [`Popup`]({%slug treelist-editing-popup%}) edit modes, this approach works directly.
 In the [`Incell` edit mode the events flow is a bit different]({%slug treelist-editing-incell%}), so you may need to adjust the logic.

-Below is an example implementation that toggles the visibility of the CheckboxColumn:
+Below is an example implementation that toggles the visibility of the Checkbox Column:

 ```CSHTML
 @using System.ComponentModel.DataAnnotations @* for the validation attributes *@